gromacs/gromacs/docs/release-notes/2023/major/bugs-fixed.rst

 Delayed initialization of MPI (due to automatic behavior of :py:mod:`mpi4py`) avoids MPI initialization that previously occurred just by importing :py:mod:`gmxapi`.
-The previoius behavior has been seen to cause strange interactions with resource management libraries like ``libfabric`` at unexpected times (such as during package installation) with :py:mod:`gmxapi` version 0.3.
+The previous behavior has been seen to cause strange interactions with resource management libraries like ``libfabric`` at unexpected times (such as during package installation) with :py:mod:`gmxapi` version 0.3.